andriusandriusandrius/search-engine/README.md

 - Where in the document the term appears

-- How frequently it appears
+- How frequently does the term appear

 By storing only the positions of each word in a document, we can naturally derive the frequency without additional bookkeeping.
 Nice!